connie-chin/rc0124-code-solutions/express-intro/express-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is Express useful for?
-  as a web server framework for Node.js, has lots of features for web and mobile applications
+  we can build servers very rapidly
-- How does Express fit into a full-stack web application? its a web server framework for Node.js
+- How does Express fit into a full-stack web application? it provides us the server of the 3 step architecture
 - How do you add `express` to your package dependencies? npm install express
 - What Express application method starts the server and binds it to a network `port`? listen()
 - What is a network `port`?
   a virtual point where network connections start and end. each port is associated with a specific process or service. they let computers differentiate between diff kinds of traffic ex: email, webpage

+  virtual interface that u can have applications listen to. its a point of entry... its like a phone number/address

+  entry point into the computer

 ## Notes